davioc/davioc/README.md

 - 👋 Hello, I’m @davioc
-- 🌱 I’m currently learning C++ and Java.
+- 🌱 I’m currently learning C++, Java and SQL.
 - 📎 Attached in this hub are some school projects with source code to demo coding principles I've learned such as encapsulation, inheritance, and polymorphism.

 <!---